-Of COURSE you have to say you’re sorry in a healthy relationship!
-Of COURSE you do!
-What kind of insane pills were those screenwriters eating?
-Of COURSE you have to apologize, on occasion… Unless you like terrible relationships.
+Of course you have to say you’re sorry in a healthy relationship!
+Of course you do!
+What kind of crazy pills were these screenwriters eating?

-If you want to reinforce the walls of your own borderline-delusional reality, you’ll need to step up your game with confirmation bias.
+If you want to ruin a relationship, you’ll need to step up your game with confirmation bias.

 Don’t know what that is?
-Here’s an Official Definition from this Psychology Today article:
+Here’s an Official Definition from Psychology Today: